 By that I mean that it's almost impossible to ever get everything right in your first draft.
 It's pretty much guaranteed that every single time you will make some fairly big mistakes that you won't be able to pick up right away.

-When it to comes rewriting and getting things right, there are no quick fixes for it.
+When it comes to rewriting and getting things right, there are no quick fixes for it.
 It always takes time and you need to be able to clear your mind, get a fresh pair of eyes and more or less forget what you managed to write earlier.

 Writing good stuff simply isn't about who's the fastest writer or who's the first to get certain amount of words on paper.
 It's not about rushing to the finish line and thinking that being fast makes you somehow special as a writer.

 On the contrary, writing good stuff is always about being aware of your flaws and being aware of you making mistakes.
 It's about being aware of your weaknesses as a writer and knowing where you're likely going to go wrong.

 Especially when it comes to me, I have too many times published scripts and articles without thinking them through enough.
 I have written them in a hurry and thought that there was no difference whether I gave them another look or not.